EU welcomes France's sweeping reform proposals

 ”The measures that have been laid down should strengthen the competitiveness of French business and have a favorable effect on growth and employment in the country.

-“The Commission will carefully analyze all these elements and will take them into account in its economic forecasting in a few weeks time,” he said.
+“The Commission will carefully analyse all these elements and will take them into account in its economic forecasting in a few weeks time,” he said.

-Hollande on Tuesday announced plans to cut public spending by 50 billion euros and overhaul labor laws.
+Hollande on Tuesday announced plans to cut public spending by 50 billion euros and overhaul labour laws.

 “The Commission welcomes this effort to cut down spending to deal with the deficit,” Bailly said.